We wrote this Policy to help you understand:

 Communicating with ACE staff: When you send an email message through our Contact Us web form or to any animalcharityevaluators.org email address published on our Site or active in our email service provider, we may store the content of your email, your email address, and any information you provide to us in your associated email contact profile or signature, as well as any response we send back to you.

-When you initiate personal communications with ACE via any phone number published on our Site or take part in an in-person conversation with an ACE team member identified on our Site, we may store information regarding the nature of the conversation and Personal Information you provided to us in the conversation, along with any notes taken by staff members regarding the conversation.
+When you initiate personal communications with ACE via any phone number published on our Site or provided by a staff member (e.g. in their email signature) or take part in an in-person conversation with an ACE team member identified on our Site, we may store information regarding the nature of the conversation and Personal Information you provided to us in the conversation, along with any notes taken by staff members regarding the conversation.
 This helps us manage any follow-up questions you might have and facilitate further correspondence with you.

 Publicly available information: Staff members of ACE may do an online search on a name or email address that has been provided to us, whether by the person themselves, through making a donation or inquiry with ACE, or from someone else who provided a name or email address.
 If public profiles, such as personal websites or social media accounts, are found, links to those sites may be stored in the person’s record in ACE’s CRM database.
 This information is not shared with any other charities or parties without the person’s consent.